reportportal/agent-net-nunit/README.md

 ```

 # Configuration
-Add `ReportPortal.config.json` file with configuration of the integration.
+Add `ReportPortal.config.json` file with configuration of the integration to test project.
+This file will be copied automatically to output folder during project building.

 Example of config file:
 ```json